 Alaska Minor Child Power of Attorney Form

-Additional Considerations: According to § 13.26.066(c), the POA cannot be entered into for a time period longer than one (1) year.
+Time active (§ 13.26.066(c)) – Once signed, the POA will remain in effect for a maximum time of one (1) year.
 However, § 13.26.066 (d) points out that POAs made by an active duty member of the military can indeed extend longer than one year, but no longer than thirty (30) days past the end of active duty.